-“START ANALYSIS” button to be un-bold

-“Data Analytics” to be added to burger menu below Recommendations, when mouse over (indicative to user that this menu option is not clickable) and a tooltip will appear showing “This feature has been marked for next phase development”
+Mouse over settings symbol: tooltip “Settings” -- done

+In Norwegian and Swedish, language names to be Capitalized -- done

 Settings Page

-“Pre-defined Lists” font size increase with no underline, same font size as “Risk Matrix”
+“Pre-defined Lists” font size increase with no underline, same font size as “Risk Matrix” -- done

+“Pre-Defined List” to be changed to “Pre-defined Lists” -- done

-Work type, work operation, potential incident and consequence type to be flushed to the left
+Work type, work operation, potential incident and consequence type to be flushed to the left -- done

-“Pre-defined Lists” to have a card for itself, similar to “Risk Matrix”.
-“Note” belongs in the same card as “Pre-defined Lists”

-“Note” font size decrease and font colour changed to black

-“DBA Settings – Work Type” to be changed to “Settings – Work Type”

-“DBA Setting – Work Operation” to be changed to “Settings – Work Operation”

-“DBA Setting – Potential Incident” to be changed to “Settings – Potential Incident”

-“DBA Setting – Consequence Type” to be changed to “Settings – Consequence Type”

-“S.N” to be changed to “S/No”

-Mouse over edit icon: tooltip “Edit”

-Mouse over delete icon: tooltip “Delete”

-Remove “Increasing Severity”

-Remove white column and row with numbers 1,2,3,4,5

-Add vertical axis title “Probability/Barrier” and horizontal axis title “Consequence”
+Add vertical axis title “Probability/Barrier” and horizontal axis title “Consequence” -- doing

-Risk levels legend: In Swedish language, remove extra ‘ at the beginning of sentence for orange risk level

 Workshop Page

-Table is cut-off on mobile, can only see 2 columns and unable to horizontal scroll
+Table is cut-off on mobile, can only see 2 columns and unable to horizontal scroll -- done

-“Upload Records” to be changed to “Select file”
+“Upload Records” to be changed to “Select file” -- done

-“Risk Overview (Before Implementation of Suggestions)” to be changed to “Risk Overview (Existing Barriers)”, font size to be increased to be bigger than probability and consequence labels
+“Risk Overview (Before Implementation of Suggestions)” to be changed to “Risk Overview (Existing Barriers)”, font size to be increased to be bigger than probability and consequence labels -- done

-“Risk Overview (After Implementation of Suggestions” to be changed to “Risk Overview (Existing Barriers + Recommendations)”, font size to be increased to be bigger than probability and consequence labels
+“Risk Overview (After Implementation of Suggestions” to be changed to “Risk Overview (Existing Barriers + Recommendations)”, font size to be increased to be bigger than probability and consequence labels -- done

-Add vertical axis title “Probability/Barrier” and horizontal axis title “Consequence”
+Add vertical axis title “Probability/Barrier” and horizontal axis title “Consequence” -- doing

-Records table, font size decrease to same size as probability and consequence labels
+Records table, font size decrease to same size as probability and consequence labels -- done

-Barriers and Recommendation headings should not be repeated, and alignment issue of the table needs to be fixed
+Barriers and Recommendation headings should not be repeated, and alignment issue of the table needs to be fixed -- ??

-Risk Before and Risk After missing, system needs to auto-populate this if records are newly created or updated through the system, also make sure this conforms to the finalized layout based on Excel template

 Create/Update Records Page

-Scandinavian languages not implemented for Barrier Type and Dependency
+Scandinavian languages not implemented for Barrier Type and Dependency -- done

-What triggers the message for “Couldn’t create the record”?
+What triggers the message for “Couldn’t create the record”? --- ??

 When there are no recommendations, input fields from New Risk Ranking are disabled since New Risk Ranking should be equal to Current Risk Ranking when there are no recommendations.
-To build in additional validation rule.
+To build in additional validation rule. -- harris

-All free text fields should not be compulsory for submission e.g. “Incident Description”

-Submit button should be always enabled.
-When clicked without all required fields, the form will highlight all empty mandatory fields red as prompt to the user.
-This should be standard UX.

-Submit button text to change based on situation.
-Text is “CREATE NEW” for new records, “UPDATE” for update records.
-Provides clarity to user on new or update action.

-When selecting records, only categories with records should be shown for work type, work operation and potential incident, so that user will not see categories without records and get confused with a long list
+When selecting records, only categories with records should be shown for work type, work operation and potential incident, so that user will not see categories without records and get confused with a long list -- harris

-When there are no existing records, UPDATE RECORD button to be disabled
+When there are no existing records, UPDATE RECORD button to be disabled -- harris

-When RESET button is clicked, form returns to the top
+When RESET button is clicked, form returns to the top.
+UPDATE RECORD button not seen, and when user attempts to scroll, the form jumps back to the bottom again. -- harris

-“RESET” to be changed to “CLEAR”
+“RESET” to be changed to “CLEAR” -- done

-When user clicks CREATE NEW/UPDATE button, form returns to the top
+When user clicks CREATE NEW/UPDATE button, form returns to the top.
+UPDATE RECORD button not seen, and when user attempts to scroll, the form jumps back to the bottom again. -- harris

 Safe Job Analysis Page